Added 16,423 New Subscribers in 4QFY22

 Use of Non-GAAP Financial Measures

-GAAP results for the three months ended June 30, 2021 include non-cash items related to depreciation and amortization expenses.
+GAAP results for the three months and year ended March 31, 2022, include non-cash items related to depreciation and amortization expenses.
 To supplement the Company's unaudited condensed consolidated financial statements presented on a U.S. GAAP basis, the Company has provided adjusted financial information excluding the impact of these items in this press release.
 The non-GAAP financial measure represents non-GAAP operating income.
 Such adjustment is a departure of U.S. GAAP; however, the Company's management believes that these adjusted measures provide investors with a better understanding of how the results relate to the Company's historical performance.
 Also, management uses non-GAAP operating income as a measurement tool for evaluating actual operating performance compared to budget and prior periods.
 These adjusted measures should not be considered an alternative to operating income, or any other measure of financial performance or liquidity presented in accordance with U.S. GAAP.
 These measures are not necessarily comparable to a similarly titled measure of another company.
 A reconciliation of the adjustments to U.S. GAAP results appears in exhibit 3 accompanying this press release.
 This additional adjusted information is not meant to be considered in isolation or as a substitute for U.S. GAAP financials.
 The adjusted financial information that the Company provides also may differ from the adjusted information provided by other companies.